d-bastian/nvim_config/README.md

 ## Custom Keybindings

-Some keybindings might differ or are not included in this table, since I change them recently.
+Some keybindings might differ or are not included in this table, since I change them regularly.

 | Keybinding          | Mode   | Action                                      |
 |---------------------|--------|---------------------------------------------|